Moonai - stars

 Our Experts

-Supported since day one by award-winning and world-leading pioneers in menstrual pain management, neuroscience, and neurological music, #slay.
+Supported since day one by award-winning and world-leading pioneers in reproductive health, pelvic pain management, neuroscience, and neurological music, #slay.

 Moonai is proud to collaborate with expert individuals in these fields and work with renowned institutions such as Harvard Medical School, the University of Toronto, the University of Western Australia, Barcelona Health Hub, and Pompeu Fabra University.